Last Updated on

 An IRS payment plan is similar to other types of payment plans that allow you to pay off an existing balance or outstanding back taxes over time, as opposed to paying a lump sum immediately.
 Payment plans are useful when you are short on cash assets or when you need to space out the amount you give to a particular creditor each month.

 There are several reasons why you might choose a payment plan when working with the IRS.
 These might include:

-While choosing a payment plan does expand your options and provide some relief, keep in mind that securing any type of payment schedule for debt can actually cost more in the long run due to interest, penalties, and other fee assessments.
+While choosing a payment plan does expand your options and provide some relief, keep in mind that securing any type of payment schedule for back taxes can actually cost more in the long run due to interest, penalties, and other fee assessments.

 This type of IRS payment plan is best suited to those who owe less than $10,000.
 There are several qualifications for this type of plan, including the fact that you must have already filed all previous returns and your ability to pay the full amount falls within 3 years.

 A guaranteed installment agreement is often reserved for very simple tax payment scenarios and is usually completed online.
 To qualify, you must not have used this type of payment plan previously within the past 5 years.

 A streamlined installment agreement raises the cap on the amount of taxes owed to $50,000; this amount does not include any penalties or interest.
 To be eligible for a streamlined agreement, you must be able to pay the full amount within a 6-year timeframe.